 I suppose KERO could be overplayed and then its sparkle may dim, but played sensibly there is a heck of a lot of milaege in it.
 It's a great game to take to a convention where you may have a short break between booked games or to a friend's house (or when they dome to you) when there are just the two of you, and it's also (if you have more than one copy available) a good competition game.

 KERO comes with a 40 page rules book, fully coloured, in several languages including French and English roughly taking up 10 pages each.
 The cards are picto-gram and thus not language dependent and on first glance of it set up to play it is visually impressive.
-A super game for a very good price that has elements core board gamers will enjoy immensely and also by non core gamers/family members if it is played carefully step by step for the first.
+A super game for a very good price that has elements that core board gamers and also non core gamers/family members (if it is played carefully step by step for their first game) will enjoy immensely.